You've worked hard to get there. How do you make the most of it?

 If you do have a plan in place, you may want to review it to make sure it's up to date and accessible.
 Here are some practical considerations:

-- Verify that your will or trust is current, especially if there have been any changes in family circumstance such as marriage, divorce or the birth of a grandchild.
+- Verify that your powers of attorney, will or trust documents are current, especially if there have been any changes in family circumstance such as marriage, divorce or the birth of a grandchild.

-- Update named beneficiaries on all government entitlements (such as Social Security), retirement accounts, disability and life insurance policies, bank accounts and annuities.
+- Update named beneficiaries on all retirement accounts, insurance policies, and annuities.
 (You don't want assets inadvertently going to an ex-spouse.)
 It's also a good idea to name secondary beneficiaries.

 - Make sure a trusted and competent family member or friend knows where important documents and records are kept and has access to them.